Did you know that executive search firms report that they are unhappy with the results of their work?

 While on the other hand, what is recruiting, it is the process of responding to job seekers who have already expressed interest in your company.
 And is more targeted and focuses on a specific role or set of roles and is usually done externally and closer to the time when a role needs to be filled.

-While there are some key differences between them, the two activities are often used in conjunction with each other.
-Sourcing can help to identify a wider pool of potential candidates while recruiting can help to narrow down the field and identify the best-qualified candidates for a specific role.
+While there are some key differences between them, the two activities are often used in conjunction with each other. sourcing vs recruiting can help to identify a wider pool of potential candidates while recruiting can help to narrow down the field and identify the best-qualified candidates for a specific role.
 By using them both, organizations can improve their chances of finding the best candidates for their open positions.

 The Pros & Cons